National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 [N3C Training Area](https://unite.nih.gov/workspace/compass/view/ri.compass.main.folder.6046cbcd-22e5-435e-98c2-bbadddf626cf).
 While the Enclave is a powerful environment, analysts have learned many "tricks of the trade" to do better work, such as dealing with
 [slow builds](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.e7b83a8c-545e-49ac-8714-f34bfa7f7767?view=focus&Id=14).
-One issue is preference for code repositories as more "native" to the Foundry (N3C environment) vs the benefits of code workbooks
+One issue is the preference for code repositories as more "native" to the Foundry (N3C environment) vs the benefits of code workbooks
 (which rely upon R or leverage data visualization steps, or DAG-viz of workflows) returning data.frames for R/Python^[ See this [N3C Community Note](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.452c6c44-36d0-49d5-b96f-b8bcefab9d67?doc_node_uid=25be6b45-0786-4c66-8f34-f9647145867d&view=focus).
 ].